aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-settings/how-to-set-autorecover-property-of-workbook/_index.md

 ---

 {{% alert color="primary" %}}
 You can use Aspose.Cells to set the AutoRecover property of the workbook.
 The default value of this property is **true**.
-When you set it **false** on a workbook, Microsoft Excel disables AutoRecover (Autosave) on that Excel file.
+When you set it to **false** for a workbook, Microsoft Excel disables AutoRecover (autosave) for that Excel file.

-Aspose.Cells provides [**Workbook.getAutoRecover()**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#getAutoRecover--) property to enable or disable this option.
+Aspose.Cells provides the [**Workbook.getAutoRecover()**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#getAutoRecover--) and [**Workbook.setAutoRecover()**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#setAutoRecover--) methods to enable or disable this option.
 {{% /alert %}}

-The following code explains how to use [**Workbook.getAutoRecover()**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#getAutoRecover--) property of the workbook.
-The code first reads the default value of this property which is **true**, then it sets it as **false** and saves the workbook.
-Then it reads the workbook again and reads the value of this property which is **false** at this time.
+The following code demonstrates how to use the Workbook.getAutoRecover() method.
+The code first reads the default value of this property, which is **true**; then it sets it to **false** and saves the workbook.
+Afterwards, it reads the workbook again and retrieves the value of this property, which is now **false**.

 ## Node.js code to set the AutoRecover property of Workbook